 But how did he actually hear about Atlantis?
-How could he write his 2 accounts on Atlantis, Timaeus and Critias?
+How could he write his 2 accounts on Atlantis, Timaios and Kritias?

 According to known history it goes like this:

-The mostly known historical source on Atlantis (besides Herodotus as mentioned above) is Plato´s two dialogues Critias and Timaeus.
+The only historic known source on Atlantis is Plato´s two dialogues Critias and Timaeus.
 Plato (427 to 347 BC) wrote his accounts as conversations thus the name dialogues.
 Plato´s source is Solon´s (640 to 599 BC) oral and written (now lost) account that originates from conversations with Egyptian priests during his visit there.

 The dialog Timaeus